All Episodes

 Give me a Glock ASAP.

-Including, and then there are text messages and conversations that are done at or about the time of the murder, including conversations with the defendant's mother.
+And then there are text messages and conversations that are done at or about the time of the murder, including conversations with the defendant's mother.

-So for example, I'll show your honor now what has been extracted from that same cell phone.
+So, for example, I'll show your honor now what has been extracted from that same cell phone.

-So there's no reason or motive to lie or anything at that point, because at this point the victims are still alive.
+So there's no reason or motive to lie or anything at that point because at this point, the victims are still alive.

-And so we also then have the defendant's conversations before and after, which show the same pattern of speech.
+And so we also then have the defendants' conversations before and after, which show the same pattern of speech.

 The same as you guys know, you remember this is the prosecutor on the case.